 In our lifetime, most of us are exposed to large amounts of UVA.
-It has been known to play a major part in aging & wrinkling skin.
+It has been known to play a major part in aging and wrinkling skin.
 UVA also contributes to the development of skin cancers.
 UVA rays are most prevalent during daytime hours.

 UVB is the chief cause of sunburn.
 It also plays another key role in the development of skin cancer.
-UVB rays can damage your skin all year round and is the strongest between 10 AM and 4 PM.
+UVB rays can damage your skin all year round and is the strongest between 10 a.m. and 4 p.m.

 For the best in summer safety, it is recommended to use an SPF of at least 30 or above and apply sunscreen at least 30 minutes before you venture out.
 According to Dr. Swanson, you should reapply every 1-2 hours if swimming.
-One brilliant tip for toddlers she shares in her video below is to apply sunscreen while still in their car seat.
-Worked like a charm for our family today.
+One brilliant tip for toddlers she shares in her video is to apply sunscreen while still in their car seats.
+I can tell you from experience, it works like a charm.